jensculrich/occupancy_detection_model_for_citizen_science_records/bumble_bee_metadata_README.txt

-Metadata for the data used in "Ulrich et al. (2023) Urban landscapes with more natural habitat support higher pollinator diversity. (manuscript submitted for consideration by Proceedings B)".
+Metadata for the data used in "Ulrich et al. (2023) Urban landscapes with more natural habitat support higher pollinator diversity. (manuscript submitted for consideration)".

 bbna_trimmed.csv - detections of bumblebees.